tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 The function `scipy.sparse.linalg.spsolve` can be used to solve a sparse matrix-vector problem.
 Use this to **compute the approximate solution for your problem for $N=10$, $N=100$, and $N=1000$**.
 Use `matplotlib` (or any other plotting library) to **plot the solutions for these three values of $N$**.
-You may wish to time your functions at this point, as you will need these timings later.

 **Briefly (1-2 sentences) comment on your plots**: How different are they to each other?
 Which do you expect to be closest to the actual solution of the wave problem?